bassem1144/bassem1144/README.md

 ### :man_technologist: About Me :

-  I am a student at Bit Academy from Amsterdam.
+  I am a Software Engineering student at Amsterdam University of Applied Sciences.

   - :telescope: Beyond excited about becoming a Full-Stack Developer and build super engaging and interactive web pages.